Our chapel, at the heart of our school

 Like our chapel, our Catholic Ethos lies at the heart of everything we do at St Alban’s and this is reflected in the behaviour of our students and their academic achievements, where every child is valued and encouraged to fulfil their potential – High Ambition, High Challenge and High Achievement in a caring Christian community.

 Liturgy at St Albans’s is about expressing faith through both prayer and action.
 Our aim is to encourage pupils in discovering their faith, support them in engaging with their faith by putting it into action, and finally, to equip them with the means to be disciples in their communities, responding to Christ’s call to ‘spread the good news’.
-All liturgical activities are supported by Canon Collins, other clergy, RE department, Mrs Moody (responsible for Chaplaincy activities) and staff.
+All liturgical activities are supported by Diocesan Priests, other clergy, RE department, Mrs Moody (responsible for Chaplaincy activities) and staff.

 Daily Act of Worship

 Whenever students meet, be it with their form tutor, subject teacher or in assembly, it begins with a prayer.
 We also gather for liturgies and Mass every Thursdays week B and at times throughout the year.

-The school has a Chaplaincy Governors subcommittee that is led by Mr Allen (Head of RE), Canon Collins, Fr M Carney, Headteacher, Mrs Moody and members of the RE team.
+The school has a Chaplaincy Governors subcommittee that is led by Mr Allen (Head of RE), Diocesan Priests, Headteacher, Mrs Moody and members of the RE team.
 This team helps to guide and reflect on the spirituality of the school.

 The Pupil Chaplaincy Team